 “It would be worrying if the existence of powerful economic interests were to stand in the way of protecting the rights of the most marginalized sectors of Paraguayan society,” Louise Finer said.
 “It is already a year since the deadline given to the State by the Inter-American Court to return the lands expired and still no progress has been possible.”

-The decision handed down by the Inter-American Court of Human Rights in 2005 obliges the Paraguayan state to return to the Yakye Axa community an area of land that ensures that they can continue and develop their own way of life.
+The decision handed down by the Inter-American Court of Human Rights in 2005 obliges the Paraguayan State to return to the Yakye Axa community a stretch of land that ensures that they can continue and develop their own way of life.
 The Inter-American Court clearly explained that, in cases such as this, the expropriation of such land would be a legitimate limitation of the right to private property.

 The Inter-American Court has also issued another ruling in relation to the rights of Indigenous Peoples in Paraguay.
 It concerns the Sawhoyamaxa indigenous community, who are living in similar conditions to the Yakye Axa, waiting for the State to comply with, among other things, the Court’s order to restore their ancestral lands.
 In order for this to be done, the Procurator-General’s Office has taken responsibility for negotiating with the person who currently owns the land in question so that it can be returned to the community.
 However, no progress appears to have been made so far.